mistycheney/MouseBrainAtlas/doc/Visualization.md

-# Rendering structures as meshes.
+# Rendering structures as meshes

 3-D meshes are stored as STL files.
 An STL file contains